Crumpsall: Notable people

 Sir Humphrey Chetham was born in Crumpsall in 1580, the son of a successful Manchester merchant who lived in Crumpsall Hall.
 He was responsible for the creation of Chetham's Hospital (now Chetham's School of Music) and Chetham's Library, the oldest public library in the English-speaking world, which is located in the city centre.

 Actor and singer Don Estelle (Gunner "Lofty" Sugden in It Ain't Half Hot Mum), real name Ronald Edwards, was born 1933 and raised in Crumpsall.

 Frontman for the pop band Freddie and the Dreamers, singer Freddie Garrity, was born in Crumpsall in 1936.

 The Moors murderer Myra Hindley was born in Crumpsall in 1942.

 The folk singer, comedian and broadcaster Mike Harding was born in the area in 1944.

 Howard Jacobson was brought up in Crumpsall and some of his novels, Kalooki Nights and The Mighty Walzer, feature descriptions of Jewish life in the area.

 Akinwale Arobieke, known as Purple Aki, an English convicted criminal, was born in Crumpsall in 1961.

 Bassist Gary "Mani" Mounfield of the Stone Roses was born in Crumpsall in 1962.

 Jeff Hordley, best known for playing Cain Dingle in Emmerdale, was born in Crumpsall in 1970.

 Jason Orange of the boy band Take That was born at North Manchester General Hospital in Crumpsall in 1970.

 English grime artist Aaron Davis (stage name Bugzy Malone) was born in Crumpsall in 1990.

+Pakistan-born Mohammed Zahid, of, Station Road, Crumpsall, A grooming gang ringleader who raped schoolgirls in Rochdale and has been jailed for 35 years.